biosensics/forge-squirrel-mac/README.md

 ## Common Config
 Current config options:

 - `releasesUrl`: The URL where releases are hosted.
-This is only needed to retrieve the existing Squirrel.Mac releases json file, the name of which will be appended to the given URL.
-For example: if the releases JSON file is available at `http://example.com/path/releases.json`, the URL `http://example.com/path` should be provided.
-This URL is also used as the base for the URLs for releases listed in the JSON file, so any releases should be available adjacent to the hosted release JSON file.
-When using the `@electron-forge/publisher-s3` package, this should be the case automatically when using either the plugin or maker variant of this package.
+This is used to retrieve the Squirrel.Mac releases JSON file if it exists, as well as to build URLs for Squirrel.Mac to download releases from.
+This URL should be the base URL where the JSON file and releases will be hosted.
+When using the `@electron-forge/publisher-s3` package, this would be equivalent to `https://{BUCKET}.s3.amazonaws.com/{FOLDER}` where `{BUCKET}` and `{FOLDER}` are the values passed to the corresponding config options for the S3 publisher.

+  _Example_: if the releases JSON file is available at `http://example.com/path/releases.json`, the URL `http://example.com/path` should be provided.
-- `overwriteExisting`: In the event that there is an existing releases JSON file at the given URL, and that file contains a release of the same version as currently being built, this option will cause the existing version to be overwritten in the updated releases JSON file.
+- `overwriteExisting`: In the event that there is an existing releases JSON file, and that file contains a release of the same version as is currently being built, this option will cause the existing version to be overwritten in the updated releases JSON file.
 Otherwise, the maker/plugin will error.
 - `requestHeaders`: An Axios request headers object to be provided with the request to retrieve the releases JSON file.
 Allows for authentication keys to be provided if needed.